Azure Release Notes (October 2012)

-This document contains the release notes for the Windows Azure – October 2012 release.
+This document contains the release notes for the Azure – October 2012 release.

 For more information related to this release, see the following resources:

 There are significant changes to Windows Azure Storage in this release, some of which may cause existing code to fail.
 In particular, note the issues related to the WindowsAzure.Storage NuGet package.
 If you have a dependency on this NuGet package, you must constrain your download to version 1.7 to avoid code or automated build failures.
-For more information, see What's New in Storage Client Library for .NET.
+For more information, see Introducing Windows Azure Storage Client Library 2.0 for .NET and Windows Runtime.

 In particular, you can receive the following error if you are using Windows Azure Diagnostics in combination with the Storage Client Library version 2.0.